Skip to content

 Are home inspections required for insurance?

+Do you need an inspection for homeowners insurance?
 While not always required, insurers often try to mitigate risk through home insurance inspections.
 Subsequently, they are not uncommon.
-Each home insurance provider can decide whether to request one from a prospective—or current—policyholder.
+Each homeowners insurance company can decide whether to request one from a prospective—or current—policyholder.

 Homeowners can typically expect insurance providers to request inspections on homes with the following characteristics: